toffwee's blog

 1 - balancing is really really hard. for example, this game has a "merchant" upgrade, where enemies have a chance to drop an extra coin. enemies drop coins on death. one common game feel tip is to increase the amount of enemies but decrease their health. however, if i increase the amount of enemies but decrease their health, this makes the "merchant" upgrade soo much stronger, because its strength implicitly scales with how frequently an enemy death occurs. balancing one thing can throw something else out of balance. i kinda understand why balacing games are a constant effort years after a game's launch

-and 2... im never ready for how much time polishing takes. i made this game in 3 days and i estimate it's going to take more 3 months to get it to the level of polish i want. that's not even adding more features or making more content, just tuning what's already there
+2 - ...im never ready for how much time polishing takes lol. i made basically the entire game in 3 days and yet i estimate it's going to take more 3 months to get it to the level of polish i want. that's not even adding more features or making more content, just tuning what's already there

 i now understand that if you're making a systems-y game, it's just so unlikely that the first draft will be good. it'll probably go through many huge sweeping iterations. these iterations could touch every single facet of your game, so the more surface area your game has, it'll require exponentally more iterations

-in my case, taking on feedback and iterating on my game required so many changes, that the second pass of the game took way more effort than the first prototype
+in my case, taking on feedback and iterating on my game required so many changes and touched so much surface area that the second pass of the game took 10x more effort than the first

 i think this has put into perspective how impossible my other projects would be if i tried to continue them